 3) On your monthly calendar, write out the subjects you will teach during that month as well as which resources/chapters you will be using.
 You do not need to break it down page by page!

 4) Print out all your curriculum for the month ahead on the last weekend (or whatever free time you have) during the month prior.
 Separate out the work that you’ll be doing into little packets for each day.
-This is where you are going to be breaking things down into week by week or day by day.
+This is where you are going to be breaking things down into week by week or day by day in your lesson planning.
 Each day you will give one of the packets to your child and work with them on whatever they need!

 If things are working out for you, then that’s great and you can just continue with that resource for the rest of the year.
 If it’s not, cross it off and find a different curriculum that will work better for your children.
 Now you’ve saved yourself a bunch of frustration!

-And you have it!
-Having a general plan, or a “skeleton,” for your curriculum choices and learning goals throughout the year will keep you on track and accountable.
+And there you have it!
+Using general/bare bones lesson planning, or a “skeleton,” for your curriculum choices and learning goals throughout the year will keep you on track and accountable.
 If something’s not working it’s not going to be a huge waste of time or resources for you to simply scrap it.

 Join thousands of mamas, just like you!